No Other Love - Part 4

 Here’s a pic of my OG reader - my 87-year-old grandma reading Claim with full concentration! <3

-No Other Love - Chapter Five
+No Other Love - Chapter Four

 Now, without any more fuss, let me share the next chapter of my sweetly angsty, second chance, marriage in trouble, small-town romance novella starring a desperately nerdy doctor and his feisty surgeon wife!